-- Outcomes: During the reporting period, ESH decreased to 8.3 days and WSH decreased to 9.5 days, which has resulted in the state's overall average decreasing to 9.3 days. - Drivers: Overall, this metric has been climbing for more than two years; however, the COVID-19 pandemic, which began in February 2020, continued to exert its influence on performance in this area and accelerated performance challenges.
+- Outcomes: During the reporting period, ESH increased to 9.5 days and WSH remained flat increasing marginally to 9.6 days, which has resulted in the state's overall average increasing to 9.6 days. - Drivers: Overall, this metric has been climbing steadily but slowly for years; however, the • COVID-19 pandemic, which began in February 2020, continues to exert its influence on performance in this area and has accelerated performance challenges.
 More recently, after peaking in Q4 2020, solid progress has been made toward meeting the seven-day civil conversion target.
-Greater success in this measure will be attributed to staff recently eliminating the backlog of functional risk assessments and maintaining clear focus on prioritizing these beds for admissions.
+Greater success in this measure will be attributed to staff recently eliminating the backlog of forensic risk assessments and maintaining clear focus on prioritizing these beds for admissions.
 One caveat with this prioritization is that it comes at the cost of negatively impacting Trueblood admissions because of this prioritization.